CTBC: Contact-Triggered Blind Climbing for Wheeled Bipedal Robots with Instruction Learning and Reinforcement Learning: EXPERIMENTS

 \subsection{Simulation Experiments}

-To quantify the contribution of each key component in the proposed CTBC method, we conducted four controlled ablation experiments under an identical simulation environment and training setup.
-All policies started from the same random seed and were evaluated after 80000 iterations to ensure fairness.
-The compared methods are:
+To quantify the contribution of each component in the proposed CTBC method, we conducted controlled ablation experiments across four distinct configurations.
+To ensure statistical reliability and eliminate the influence of stochasticity, each method was trained across three independent runs using random seeds ($s=1, 2, 3$).
+All policies were evaluated after 80,000 iterations under identical simulation environments and hyperparameter setups.
+The configurations compared are: